Log In

 Have you raised any debt?

-So far we’ve been able to fund our own growth.
+Connor: So far we’ve been able to fund our own growth.
 We’ve had such great years in terms of revenue performance, so we’ve never had to worry so much about cashflow.
 We might consider that at some point - but we didn’t consider it then.

 In many ways I think we did the right thing in not raising extra capital in those first few years.
 I feel like good things take time.
 And had we accelerated our growth through external funds, we could have missed out on a lot of the learnings we gathered over the years.

+Connor: We love our Shopify Apps, that's for sure.
 On the analytics front, we used Google Analytics for a very long time.

 We set up custom events, and built out custom segments to help us isolate users when we were running our CRO experiments.
 So overall on the analytics front - it was never that sophisticated, but we always got the data that we needed to make certain calls.

 More interestingly, we’ve always been careful in measuring performance across all channels via a consistent attribution model - and that’s historically been “last click CPA”.
 That really helped us decipher which buys performed better than others, comparing apples to apples.
-We captured all that data in google sheets, and via Supermetrics.
+We captured all that data in google sheets, and via Supermetrics

 Today we use Northbeam for attribution.
 It helps us map out a first party, multi-touch attribution system.
 Similar idea to what we had, but much more sophisticated.